 - Serious Business: Some practitioners go to the extent to describe BJJ not as a martial art or a combat sport, but an entire way to live.

-- Start My Own: BJJ was this to Judo, although initially unintentionally — Hélio and Carlos affirmed they didn't heard the term "Judo" until the 1950s and thought they were doing the same "Jiu-Jitsu" that was begin done in Japan — however, they decided to "split" and not adopt the Kodokan rules when they were introduced in Brazil, and in 1967 they (along with other 4 schools of Alvaro Barreto, Joao Alberto Barreto, Hélcio Leal Binda, and Oswaldo Fadda) founded the Jiu-Jitsu Federation of Guanabara with their own ruleset.
+- Start My Own: BJJ was this to Judo, although initially unintentionally — Hélio and Carlos affirmed they didn't heard the term "Judo" until the 1950s and thought they were doing the same "Jiu-Jitsu" that was begin done in Japan — however, they decided to "split" and not adopt the Kodokan rules when they were introduced in Brazil as they were incompatible with their ground-based game, and in 1967 they (along with other 4 schools of Alvaro Barreto, Joao Alberto Barreto, Hélcio Leal Binda, and Oswaldo Fadda) founded the Jiu-Jitsu Federation of Guanabara with their own ruleset.
 The term "Jiu-Jitsu" served to differentiate it from Judo.